Soarex16/soarex16/README.md

 - Compilers. Сrazy about language design and compiler development.
 - Highload.
 Excited about large scale distributed systems.
 - Complex frontend applications (web based editors, social networks).

-### 🧪 Scientific activity
-At the moment I am conducting research in the field of remote sensing using multispectral imaging

 ### ⚠ Disclaimer